gamingwithevets/CasioEmuX/README.md

 NOTE: This is a **modified** version of the Casio emulator developed by [LBPHacker](../../../../LBPHacker) and [user202729](../../../../user202729).

-The build script has been replaced with CMake.

 Note that ROMs are **not** included (for copyright reasons), you have to obtain one from somewhere else or dump it from a real calculator or emulator. (note that models labeled with `_emu` are for ROMs dumped from official emulators)